Lifts of simple curves in finite regular coverings of closed surfaces: Homology coverings of a surface

-This subsection is now concluded with an important observation from the example that will be needed later.
+This subsection is now concluded with a useful lemma.

-\begin{lem} Let $\tilde{S}\rightarrow S$ be the cover from Equation \ref{thecover}.
-All simple, null homologous curves in $S$ 1-lift to nonseparating curves in $\tilde{S}$. \end{lem} \begin{proof} To start off with, the fact that null homologous curves 1-lift is a consequence of the fact that the cover has Abelian deck transformation group. \\
+\begin{lem} Let $\tilde{S}\rightarrow S$ be the homology cover of~\eqref{eq.phi} with $g=2$.
+All simple, null homologous curves in $S$ 1-lift to nonseparating curves in $\tilde{S}$.
+Moreover, no curve in a primitive homology class in $S$ 1-lifts. \end{lem}

+\begin{proof} To start off with, the fact that null homologous curves 1-lift is a consequence of the fact that the cover has Abelian deck transformation group. \\

 In Figure \ref{cube}, the black curves are lifts of simple null homologous curves from $S$.
 These black curves all 1-lift to non-separating curves in $\tilde{S}$.
-Since the covering is characteristic, this observation is true independently of the choice of basis, therefore, all simple null homologous curves 1-lift to simple, non-separating curves in $\tilde{S}$.
+The covering is characteristic, so this observation is true independently of the choice of basis $\{a_{1}, b_{1},a_{2}, b_{2}\}$ from Equation \eqref{presentations}.
+It follows that all simple null homologous curves 1-lift to simple, non-separating curves in $\tilde{S}$.
 An analogous argument shows this is also true for $m>3$. \end{proof}